Dr. Terror's House of Horrors (1965)

 When a sixth man (Peter Cushing) joins them he introduces himself as Dr. Schreck, describing himself as a doctor of "metaphysics".
 He explains that, while he is actually quite friendly, his unusual name unfortunately translates into English as "Dr. Terror".

-When Dr. Schreck's pack of cards spills onto the floor, the others help him retrieve them and one man, esteemed art critic Franklyn Marsh (Christopher Lee) recognises them as tarot cards.
+When Dr. Schreck's pack of cards spills onto the floor, the others help him to retrieve them and one man, esteemed art critic Franklyn Marsh (Christopher Lee) recognises them as tarot cards.
 These, Dr. Schreck tells them, are his "house of horrors", cards used for telling fortunes.

 Marsh is contemptuous of this obvious trickery and suspects some kind of scam.
 The others, though, are intrigued and agree to have their fortunes told by Dr. Schreck, enabling the film to unfold five separate horror tales.

-In the first story, architect Jim Dawson (Neil McCallum) is asked to do some remodelling work on his former family home in the Hebrides in the West of Scotland.
+In the first story, architect Jim Dawson (Neil McCallum) is asked to do some remodelling work on his former family home in the Hebrides in the west of Scotland.
 The new owner is glamorous widow Mrs Biddulph (Ursula Howells).
 Exploring the house, Dawson finds a coffin behind a plaster wall that has clearly only recently been installed.

 As it is his old family home, when Dawson sees that the coffin has a wolf's head symbol carved on it, he realises that this relates to a two hundred year old family curse.
 And soon a werewolf does seem to be on the loose.